ringcentral/ringcentral-api-docs/docs/team-messaging/quick-start/java.md

 ### Run Your Code

 You are almost done.
-Now run your app from Eclips..
+Now run your app from Eclipse.
 Then login to your account at https://glip-app.devtest.ringcentral.com/ to see the newly created team.

 ## Graduate Your App